De Pijp District in Amsterdam

 Even if you tried, you couldn’t miss this enormous red-brick building on Stadhouderskade Although Heineken is no longer a brewery, it has been fully renovated and now operates as a museum.
 Not only can you trace the 244-year history of the Heineken Empire, pick up a few tips on brewing, meet Dr Elion.
 (Inventor of Heineken’s magic ingredient), and look inside a hop boiler but you can also go on a Bottle Ride.
 Seated on a moving platform, you follow the production route of a bottle of beer.
 Of course, if you have worked up a thirst after running the whole gamut of activities on offer at the Heineken Experience, reward yourself with a pint or two.
 Cheers!

-Around De Pijp District in Amsterdam
+De Pijp District in Amsterdam on the map

 Everything within 1km